 Obesity hypoventilation syndrome (OHS) causes poor breathing in some people with obesity.
 It leads to lower oxygen and higher carbon dioxide levels in the blood.

 The exact cause of OHS is not known.
-Researchers believe OHS results from a defect in the brain's control over breathing.
+It is believed that OHS results from a defect in the brain's control over breathing.
 Excess weight against the chest wall also makes it harder for the muscles to draw in a deep breath and to breathe quickly enough.
 This worsens the brain's breathing control.
 As a result, the blood contains too much carbon dioxide and not enough oxygen.

 Exams and Tests